Double Tenth Agreement: Chinese Communist Party (CCP)

 Mao's intentions for the negotiations was much less based around peace between the two sides, and instead to assist in preparation for a future revolution.
 Mao placed great importance on the division of land between the KMT and CCP, desiring a north–south split in the Chinese region between the two parties.
 Mao also knew that the KMT would not be in the position to start a civil war and so used the negotiations as a way to "mobilize the masses, to win over the puppet troops, to publish newspapers [and] to develop our secret service".
 The CCP initially was not interested in negotiating with the KMT at all, but several secret telegrams from Stalin to Mao urging him to accept Chiang's calls for talks resulted in the acceptance of Chiang's invitation for negotiations in Chongqing.

 The CCP also placed great importance on the occupation of Manchuria.
 They saw the future control of Manchuria as a "guarantee that peace in the Far East will be preserved".
 The CCP also believed that the revolution would be impacted by the capture or loss of Manchuria, with each outcome either speeding up or postponing the revolution by a few years.

 Results

 Conditions of the treaty

 On 10 October 1945, the Double Tenth Agreement was signed by the KMT and CCP in Chongqing.
-The conditions agreed upon by the KMT and CPP are as follows:
+The conditions agreed upon by the KMT and CCP are as follows: